kmvu/Capstone-ML/Reports/report.md

 [818 / (818 + 6652)] * 100 = 10.95%
 ```

-We need a *Validation* set in order to verify the accuracy of our model after training so that the *Testing* set will be used to test our model's performance without worrying about the case where our model learns too deep into the testing dataset and unable to predict accurately new unseen data (**Overfitting**).
+We need a *Validation* set in order to verify the accuracy of our model after training so that our model does not learns too deep into the testing dataset and unable to predict accurately new unseen data (**Overfitting**).

 Since our dataset is mainly based on images, not statistical numbers, we don't have to worry about outliers or missing values messing up our data.